Sorina-dev/AI_Project_Playwright_Typescript_CICD_GithubAction/docs/BDD-README.md

 # BDD Testing with Cucumber and Playwright

 This project includes proper BDD (Behavior-Driven Development) testing using Cucumber with Gherkin syntax and Playwright for automation.
+Video recording can be checke din HTML report or in test-result folder itself from Explorer

+# Flow for creating tests from existing framework:
+* take into consideration Pages already created or create others
+* Given - is the step repeated for all scenarios in a feature file
+* THEN can also be an AND
+* look at existing Features and steps
+* No duplicates allowed in same feature and steps file
+* Before running in terminal add the test to the script and how it will be called in package.json file:
+example:
+ "test:bdd-exampleAsBDD": "cucumber-js features/exampleAsBDD.feature --require-module ts-node/register --require features/step-definitions/**/*.ts --format progress-bar --format html:test-results/cucumber-report.html"

 ## 📁 Project Files & Configuration Explained